degirmencidavid/PokeTrackerLite/README.md

 I have rebuilt the UI with Windows Forms, but I would recommend reimplementing a web based frontend if you have the capability to do so.

+SQL queries have all been put into a single file.

 <h2>Functionality</h2>

 <h3>Login Screen</h3>